 Another one of the interesting points I liked was the old tram.
 The tram operated during the 20’s and 30’s, carrying ore from Treasure Hill down to the Godbe’s mill in the Valley.
 It was built by the Pioche Mines Company and used mainly gravity, powered with the aid of a five horse motor.
 The ore in the full buckets rolled down hill to the mill with enough momentum to return the empty bucket back to the bin.
 This led to a cheap cost of six cents a ton delivery, much to their liking.

 During World War II profitable lead-zinc deposits were developed.
-The town never said quit, and still to this day there is about 2000 people living there, give or take a few.
+The town never said quit, and still to this day there are about 750 people living there, give or take a few.

 Bancroft, Vol. 25 & 26

 Davis, History of Nevada, Vol. 2